iLib-js/ilib-mono/README.md

 # ilib-lint-common

-Common ilib-lint routines and class that the plugins will need in order to implement.
+Common ilib-lint routines and classes/interfaces that the ilib-lint plugins will need to implement the plugin functionality.

 ## Installation